GiuffreLab/kubernetes-web-chcek/README.md

 # Web Check Kubernetes Deployment

-This project contains the Kubernetes manifests needed to deploy the **Web Check** application using a Deployment, Service, Namespace, and Customization configuration.
+This project contains the Kubernetes manifests needed to deploy the **Web Check** application using a Deployment, Service, Namespace, and Kustomization configuration.
 The `web-check` container is based on the `lissy93/web-check` Docker image, which provides web status monitoring capabilities.

 ## Additional Resources